-Kate Gould is FCNL's Legislative Director for Middle East Policy.
-Kate is one of only a handful of registered lobbyists in Washington, D.C. working to advance human rights objectives and support diplomatic solutions to resolve disputes between the U.S. and Iran and the conflicts in Syria, Iraq, Yemen and Israel/Palestine.
+Kate Gould served as FCNL’s Legislative Director for Middle East Policy.
+Kate was one of only a handful of registered lobbyists in Washington, D.C. working to advance human rights objectives and support diplomatic solutions to resolve disputes between the U.S. and Iran and the conflicts in Syria, Iraq, Yemen and Israel/Palestine.

 Kate was named as one of the “Top Lobbyists of 2018” by The Hill.
 She was profiled in 2015 as the “Quaker Lobbyist Behind the Iran Deal Fight,” by Congressional Quarterly, an outlet with readership that includes 95% of members of Congress.
 Kate’s analysis on Middle East policy has been cited by The New York Times, the Washington Post, USA Today, The Guardian, The Daily Beast, CNN, Reuters, AFP and other national outlets.
 Kate has appeared as an on-air analyst for various TV and radio programs, including PRI, Fox News, The Thom Hartmann Show, and The Real News Network.
 She is also a Political Partner at the Truman National Security Project.

 Before coming to FCNL, Kate taught Palestinian school teachers for AMIDEAST in the West Bank city of Hebron while coordinating a radio program on peacebuilding for a think tank in Jerusalem.
 Kate also interned for Senator Jeff Merkley both in her hometown of Medford, Oregon and in his Washington, D.C. office.